lambda-snail/juno/README.md

 To build Juno on Linux, you will need:

 - Qt framework (Juno is developed on version 6.7)
-- GCC
+- GCC or clang
 - CMake

-Currently, Juno is known to compile on Ubuntu Linux using GCC.
-Clang has some issues with the code at the moment, whereas MSVC has not been tested.
+Currently, Juno is known to compile on Ubuntu Linux using GCC or Clang.
+MSVC also works on Windows if `CMAKE_PREFIX_PATH` is set properly.

 The long-term goal is to support all three compilers, however that is not an immediate objective.